|Principles of Transparency and|

 8. Author Fees

 For unsolicited manuscripts, the corresponding author is asked to pay for a portion of the article processing costs.
-The processing charge for an article is 200,000 Korean won regardless of the type of article or length.
+The basic processing charge for an article is 200,000 Korean won, plus 40,000 Korean won for each published page, regardless of the type of article.
 Commissioned articles such as editorials, invited reviews, and book reviews are free of charge.
 Articles that are classified as "letters" or "communications" are also free of charge.
+Information on processing costs for Fast Track Submissions can be found at Fast Track Submissions.
+Manuscripts submitted after 21 May 2023 are subject to these fees; manuscripts submitted before this date will be charged a processing cost of 200,000 Korean won regardless of length.

 Article processing charges will not be requested from authors outside of Korea to encourage active submission from throughout the world.
 This policy is subject to change in the future.